 So, on a very general level, police have the authority to search a vehicle in three circumstances which, as any Criminal Lawyer Buffalo NY would know, covers many different situations: (1) warrant search; (2) consent search; (3) search conducted without a warrant or consent, but some other “exception” to the rule applies which provides police with the authority to conduct a vehicle search.

 Oftentimes, police will attempt to justify a search on the basis of one or more of these three categories.
 At times, the arguments can become very nuanced.
-It is very important that your Criminal Lawyer Buffalo NY understands the recent case law and is prepared to fight on your behalf.
+For more questions, contact Andrew Tabashneck attorney for a free consultation.